+Security.
 It does not issue false alarms for animals, blowing tree branches, or other non-metal objects that move past it.
 I only want to be alerted of VEHICLES approaching on my long driveway road.

 The ‘Mighty Mule’ company (no affiliation with this blog) designs devices for automatic gate openers.
 They also design a driveway alarm using their same electromagnetic sensor technology.

 Why the Mighty Mule Magnetic Driveway Alarm is the Best for the Money

 No False Alarms

-The reason why their driveway alarm does not issue false alarms for non-vehicles (e.g. animals that happen to pass by or the wind blowing tree branches or bushes, etc…) is because they do not use the type of sensor that’s used.
-Such as those which throw an interruptible ‘beam’ or one that senses IR thermal heat signature.
+The reason why most ordinary motion sensor alarms issue false alarms (animals passing by or the wind blowing tree branches or bushes, etc..) is because of the type of sensor that’s used.
+Such as those which throw an interruptible ‘beam’ or the type that senses IR (infrared) thermal heat signature.
 The Mighty Mule uses another type of sensor…

 Sensor Detects Surrounding Magnetic Field

 The sensor wand is designed to be buried out of sight – several inches deep, up to 12 inches deep – along side the roadway or driveway.
 It is connected by way of a weatherproof cable to a transmitter device which is also weather proof.

 Driveway Alarm Transmitter

-The driveway alarm transmitter utilizes two ‘AA’ batteries (use Lithium batteries for best performance) to send its signal to the receiver which is located inside the home.
+The driveway alarm transmitter uses two ‘AA’ batteries (use these Lithium batteries for best performance!) to send its signal to the receiver which is located inside the home.